 Our long-weekender picks:

-- Kayak The Cascade Lakes
+• Kayak the Cascade Lakes

-- Take a craft beer tour in Bend
+• Take a craft beer tour in Bend

-- Giddy-up for a high desert horseback ride
+• Giddy-up for a high desert horseback ride

-- Golf Pronghorn’s Nicklaus course
+• Golf Pronghorn’s Nicklaus course

-- Hike, mountain bike, or zipline at Mt.
+• Hike, mountain bike, or zipline at Mt.
 Bachelor

 Budget: $5,000

-Destination: Golfing in Kiawah Island, South Carolina
+Destination: Golfing on Kiawah Island, South Carolina

 Island time meets tee time at Kiawah.
 One of the larger barrier islands off the South Carolina coast, this private, 15 square-mile, coast-meets-marshland haven is packed with manicured, top-ranked courses (most of which offer public access) as well as thousands of acres of pristine, protected habitat.